Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Bacalhau à Lagareiro (Lagareiro Cod)

-Bacalhau à Lagareiro is a meal with cod soaked in olive oil baked in the oven and Batatas a Murro (punched potatoes).
+Bacalhau à Lagareiro is a meal with cod soaked in olive oil, baked in the oven, and Batatas a Murro (punched potatoes).

 Cozido à Portuguesa (Portuguese Stew)